redis/redis-doc/commands/config set.md

-The list of configuration parameters supported by `CONFIG SET` can be obtained issuing a `CONFIG GET *` command, that is the symmetrical command used to obtain informations about the configuration of a running Redis instance.
+The list of configuration parameters supported by `CONFIG SET` can be obtained issuing a `CONFIG GET *` command, that is the symmetrical command used to obtain information about the configuration of a running Redis instance.

 All the configuration parameters set using `CONFIG SET` are immediately loaded